omkaracharya/AgileBot/Design/Design.md

 **AgileBot** has four major components

-* TAIGA Event Handler
+* Taiga Manager
-* GITHUB Event Handler
+* GitHuB Manager
-* SLACK Event Handler
+* Slack Event Handler
 * Bot Reactor Engine

-The Event handlers would be registered with the Bot Reactor Engine during startup.
-When user sends a text message in a Slack channel that has AgileBot as a member, AgileBot would raise events based on that text.
+The handlers and managers would be registered with the Bot Reactor Engine during startup.
+When user sends a text message in a Slack channel that has AgileBot as a member, AgileBot would take actions based on that text.
 Respective event handler would be invoked and depending upon the context, AgileBot would act and talk to the components like Taiga, Git or Slack over REST interface.

 ### Per Component Description.